engula/engula/docs/journal.md

 ## Discussions

 Casual discussions about the design and implementation should be proceeded in [this discussion][journal-discussion].
-Formal discussions about the design of a specific implementation should be proceeded with an RFC document.
+Formal discussions about the design of a specific implementation should be proceeded with an RFC.

 [journal-discussion]: https://github.com/engula/engula/discussions/70